mike99mac/minimy-mike99mac/hardware/README.md

 Dozens of prototypes have led up to this model.

 The goal of this project is to:
-- Create a retro-looking boombox,
+- Create a beautiful, solid wood, retro-looking boombox,
 - that sounds amazing,
 - that can play music by voice, and
 - that respects privacy by performing operations without accessing the Internet.